DimitarUzunov-Dodi/EnergySavingQuizzz/docs/assignments/CodeOfConduct.md

 ## Assignment description:
 As a team, deliver a quiz game about energy in the proposed timeframe using the required frameworks.
 The game can be played in singleplayer or multiplayer mode and consists of 20 multiple choice questions picked randomly from a question pool.
+The quiz might have its own features such as jokers, timer, leaderboards and others that make the game more exciting and pleasurable to play.

 ## Target or ambition level:
 In this course we want to improve our teaworking and technical skills.
 At the end we want to be more proeficient in a team setting and have a good grasp on Spring and JavaFX.